wordsworthc/evo-python-sdk/packages/evo-compute/README.md

     &bull; <a href="https://seequent.com" target="_blank">Seequent website</a>
 </p>

-# Evo Task API Client
+# Evo Compute Task Client

-The Task API provides the ability to execute computation tasks in Evo that require variable, on-demand processing power.
-Building the Task API into your application can enable fast processing of long running, or resource intensive operations, without depending on the end user's physical hardware.
+The Compute Task API provides the ability to execute computation tasks in Evo that require variable, on-demand processing power.
+Building the Compute Task API into your application can enable fast processing of long running, or resource intensive operations, without depending on the end user's physical hardware.

 Tasks are created, triggering a job to be executed asynchronously within a specific topic for your organization, and can be monitored throughout their execution lifecycle.